mindspore-lab/mindnlp/README.md

 ### Citation

-If you find this project useful in your research, please consider citing:
+If you find this project helpful in your research, please consider citing:

 ```latex
 @misc{mindnlp2022,